 - Vacuum (vacuum cleaners can be checked out from Residence Hall Office)

 - Candles, including decorative.
-Flamless candles ok if only LED lights
+Flameless candles ok if only with LED lights

 - Extension cords that are not surge protected